nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

-This format consists of multiple columns, but the essential ones for ProkFunFind are going to be column 1, the protein acession, and column 5, the domain signature ID.
+This format consists of multiple columns, but the essential ones for ProkFunFind are going to be column 1, the protein accession, and column 5, the domain signature ID.
 ProkFunFind supports searching by any of the domain signature types reported by InterProScan.